Major Cyber Attacks Targeting the Finance Industry

 Consistent vigilance against ransomware is necessary, and SOCRadar’s Attack Surface Management helps identify and counter potential threats.
 Additionally, continuous employee education and training are crucial, supported by SOCRadar’s Digital Risk Protection suite, which includes VIP and Brand Protection services.

-Why SOCRadar is the Invisible Hand of Cybersecurity?
+Why is SOCRadar the Invisible Hand of Cybersecurity?

-Dark web monitoring is crucial for the financial industry, not only for initial threat detection but also for tracking the evolution of incidents and understanding their broader implications.
-The continuous activity on dark web forums serves as a stark reminder of the persistent threats facing financial institutions.
+Dark Web monitoring is crucial for the financial industry, not only for initial threat detection but also for tracking the evolution of incidents and understanding their broader implications.
+The continuous activity on Dark Web forums serves as a stark reminder of the persistent threats facing financial institutions.
 Below, we examine three incidents involving renowned hacker forums, underscoring the importance of vigilant monitoring.

-12. Alleged Data Breach of HSBC and Barclays by IntelBroker
+Alleged Data Breach of HSBC and Barclays by IntelBroker

 In April 2024, the notorious threat actor IntelBroker announced on BreachForums that they had breached databases allegedly belonging to HSBC and Barclays.
 The threat actor claimed the data included sensitive information such as notary requests, security certificates, PIX keys, JKS files, security signing keys, compiled .jar files, source code stolen from GitLab, and other unsorted documents.